 And round bends with train-whistle songs under the violin music

-And conductors of symphonies and …
+And conductors of symphonies and stations with …

 Listen to the poem below.